balena-io/capitano/README.md

 ### action (function)

 Function to call when the signature is matched.
-This function gets passed a parameter and an options object.
+This function gets passed a parameter object, an options object and a `callback` to be called when the action is finished.

+If the `callback` argument is not declared in the action function, it'll be called implicitly, however in order to ensure Capitano works as expected, call the `callback` function if your action is async.

 ### options ([object])